erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Avl Tree for a specifapplyuse case (e.g., ncontenty sinformationd data)
+7. Optimize Avl Tree for a specifapplyuse case (e.g., ncontenty sinformatiodatasetata)
 8. Implement a parallel or distributed version of Avl Tree
 9. Compare Avl Tree performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Avl Tree to solve a production problem
+10. Design a system that uses Avl Tree to tackle a production problem
 11. Create unit tests with 100% code coverage for Avl Tree
 12. Write a technical blog post explaining Avl Tree to beginners